DCC-BS/dataspot/README.md

 If everything worked without errors, we can apply the `int` yaml into the `prod` yaml and reapply the changes made to the `int` to the `prod`.

 After that, delete the `dev` branch on github, in dataspot, and also its corresponding Annotations.yaml.
 Also delete the `int` environment in dataspot.

----
-##

-The following gif shows everything needed to create a new post, and link the correct person.
-Note that we don't actually need to create the person or user, as this happens daily automatically.

 <!--